deepakkum21/AngularCrudWithMicroservices/AngularModule/readme.md

 | NoPreloading       | then none of the lazy loaded modules will be preloaded. | `RouterModule.forRoot(appRoutes, {preloadingStrategy: NoPreloading})` |
 | CustomPreloadingService(custom service name implementing PreloadingStrategy ) | then we can preload some of the module and some not depending on the requirement | `RouterModule.forRoot(appRoutes, {  preloadingStrategy: CustomPreloadingService })` |

+4. But, what **if we want to preload some of the modules and not the other**.
+In our case, let's say we want to preload EmployeeModule, but not the AdminModule.
+This is when, we create our own Custom Preloading Strategy.
+5. **Steps for creating Custom Preloading Strategy in Angular**
+    -